ww44ss/okcupid/okcupid_exploratory.md

-####"MPH"

 The MPH of the entire data set is a male.
 For greater interest, I computed the MPH-male and MPH-female by filtering the profiles for each sex.
+In the case of females I also filtered no-specific job roles of "other."